dmaust/AnsibleExample/README.md

 Use the following to execute the changes.

-Install ansible with `pip install ansible` and then execute the changes with the following.
+Install ansible using python pip with `pip install ansible`.

+Once ansible is installed, servers may be provisioned using the following command

 ```
-ansible-playbook -i hosts playbooks/memcached-setup.yml
+ansible-playbook -i hosts -s playbooks/memcached-setup.yml
 ```